rakaar/JSON-creator-fast/README.md

 ### 4. The JSONs are horrible to look.
 Why not prettify them?

 Didn't find any API that does that.
-Will try to do soon.
 But does it matter 🤔